contrast-zone/t-rewriter.js/README.md

 The current iteration is explained in actual [working draft](draft/reasoner.md), and its implementation is [in progress](https://contrast-zone.github.io/reasoner.js/playground/).
 Expect updates to working draft during implementation phase.

 Related to *reasoner.js*, various experiments in Javascript were conducted with term rewriting concepts, finally achieving some promising results.
-Please refer to [rewrite.js](https://github.com/contrast-zone/rewrite.js) project for more information about the latest experiment.
+Please refer to [rewrite.js repository](https://github.com/contrast-zone/rewrite.js) for more information about the latest experiment.

 ## 5. future plans